Noambaron/NBImageCache/README.md

 ## Clearing memory cache

-if needed, mainly when receiving a memory warning, its recommended to clear the memory cache.
+If needed, mainly when receiving a memory warning, its recommended to clear the memory cache.
 Note that this will only free the images from memory and they will all persist and be available on the (high performance) realm database, so performance should not be reduced.

 ```objective-c
  [[NBImageCache sharedManager] freeMemoryCache];